 I love old christening gowns and baby dresses, so this was the perfect time to show one off.
 The antique wooden hanger balances gracefully on the edge of the empty frame.

-I’m only permitted to submit five pictures and I need to keep it short, so here’s the tutorial for the dresser along with some additional pictures of my entry.
 This is what the dresser looked like when I brought it home a few months ago.
-I’m sorry it’s buried under other yard sale finds, but you get the idea.
+I’m sorry it’s buried under other yard sale finds, but you get the idea!
+It was a good haul that day!

 It took me so long to work on this piece because I was wringing out all of my creative juices to figure out how I could save this beautiful bird’s eye veneer.
 Some of it just needed stain and poly, but several areas were chipped, bubbled and missing.
 I finally faced the truth that it needed some expensive restoration or it needed to be painted.
 Paint is what I do, so paint it was.